toddhodes/AnimationThrowdown/README.md

 *Combos/ComboMastery:*

 First column is Combo Mastery level, 0-3.
 Second column is the combo name.
 Third column is the number of item mastery stones available for that particular combo, blank for none.
 It takes 5 for CM1, 25 more for CM2, and 100 more for CM3.
-Thus an available but unresearched CM3 would list 0 | Sample | 130.
+Thus an available but unresearched CM3 would list
+0 | name | 130.

 The `Mastery Stone` line lists your Mastery Stones, the currency used to purchase stones from the Shop's Mastery tab.

 ```